 Preparation with Artificial Intelligence

-In each of the images you can see on the left our cell phone photos, on the right the result from our pipeline with several AI networks that have corrected the image as best as possible.
-This version can then be run through the actual text recognition process – with much better results than from the original photo.
+In each of the images you can see on the left our cell phone photos.
+On the right you can see the result from our pipeline with several AI networks that have corrected the image as best as possible.
+This version can then be run through the actual text recognition process.
+And obviously with much better results than from the original photo.

 Our pre-processing manages to tighten the text and get it into straight lines – a very important preparation, so that the text can be subsequently.

 Even very extreme folds in the paper can be mastered.